Eligibility & Enrolment for Medical & Dental

 Anything else I should know?

-Enrolment information for your family must be provided to Pension and Benefits within 30 days of your spouse/dependents becoming eligible.
+Enrolment information for your family must be submitted to HR within 30 days of your spouse/dependents becoming eligible.

 If your dependant is hospitalized when his or her coverage is scheduled to begin, the coverage will not start until he or she recovers.